 It comes to no surprise that cases of sexual violence, which constitute a large portion of problems faced by refugees in Egypt, are largely unknown to Egyptians.
 Rape, sexual assault, domestic violence, sexual exploitation, FGM (Female Genital Mutilation) and early enforced marriage are mere examples of the horrors refugees suffer.

 “The Egyptian society is what it is; phallocentric.
-But it is much harder for refugees, who are viewed as being more vulnerable.Nobody really cares what happens to them,” states Sakr.
+But it is much harder for refugees, who are viewed as being more vulnerable.Nobody really cares what happens to them,” states Asmaa.

-In her work, Sakr does come cross cases where the incident of sexual violence has already happened in a refugee’s country of origin.
+In her work, Asmaa does come cross cases where the incident of sexual violence has already happened in a refugee’s country of origin.
 Sexual violence in this case, she maintains, is used as a war weapon against women of enemy factions.
-When the victims come to Egypt as refugees, Sakr’s NGO, amongst many others, offers them the assistance needed to recover.
+When the victims come to Egypt as refugees, Asmaa’s NGO, amongst many others, offers them the assistance needed to recover.

 Another example she provided is with Syrian refugees amongst whom gender-based violence is prevalent.
 The country’s laws, in addition to culture, permit early enforced marriage.
 This is brought with them, as refugees, to Egypt.